From obsessing about cash to not planning for upheaval, here are eight common mistakes to avoid.

 6. Forgetting to review your plans

-Many things can affect your pension pot, both those in your personal life and global events.
+Many things can affect your pension pot, both in your personal life and global events.

 Therefore, while it’s not the most exciting thing to do, it’s important to regularly look at your pot.
 Aim to do so every six months to a year.